Consultation Paper: proposed changes to Euribor methodology

 Euribor® is the unsecured money market reference rate for the euro.
 The benchmark was declared a critical benchmark by the European Commission in 2016 because of its systemic importance for financial stability

-To protect their integrity and reliability, Euribor® and Eonia® benefit from:
+To protect their integrity and reliability, Euribor® and Efterm® benefit from:

 - A solid Governance Framework establishing the requirements and principles related to their provision and setting out effective control arrangements to ensure their integrity and reliability in all market circumstances

 - An independent Oversight Committee of market experts.
-The Oversight Committees for Euribor® and Eonia® share the same membership.
 They follow markets developments and exercise an unbiased oversight of all aspects related to the provision of the benchmarks, including their Governance Framework and methodology

-As an Authorised Administrator, The European Money Markets Institute is duly supervised by the Belgian Financial Services and Markets Authority (FSMA).
-The European Securities and Markets Authority (ESMA) will substitute the FSMA in January 2022.
+As an Authorised Administrator, The European Money Markets Institute is duly supervised by the European Securities and Markets Authority (ESMA).
+ESMA substituted the Belgian Financial Services and Markets Authority (FSMA) on 1 January 2022.

 Promoter of the STEP label